martinbudden/SelfBalancingRobot/documents/CodingConventions.md

 ## Abbreviations

 A policy of "no unnecessary abbreviations" is adopted.
-This means names are spelt out in full, so we have *filter* not *fltr*, *screen* not *scrn*.
+This means names are spelt out in full, so we have *filter* not *fltr*, and *screen* not *scrn*.

 When there are generally established abbreviations, they are used, for example: *PID* and *IMU*.